AllenDowney/Portfolio/narrative.md

 In Fall 2012, ModDev was led by an alumnus, Rachel Steadman; I was the adviser for 6 students who completed the class as an OSS project.

-In Spring 2013, a group of students developed a new course on web application development, called WebDev or OlinJS, and we adopted a structure where I was the adviser of the 24 students in the class -- I met with the student instructors to discuss the operation of the class -- and another faculty member led an independent study project on teaching and learning with the student instructors.
+In Spring 2013, a group of students developed a new course on web application development, called WebDev, and we adopted a structure where I was the adviser of the 24 students in the class -- I met with the student instructors to discuss the operation of the class -- and another faculty member led an independent study project on teaching and learning with the student instructors.